temporalio/sdk-python/README.md

   * May mutate workflow state, and make calls to other workflow APIs like starting activities, etc.
   * Also accepts the `name` and `dynamic` parameters like signals and queries, with the same semantics.
   * Update handlers may optionally define a validator method by decorating it with `@update_handler_method.validator`.
+    To reject an update before any events are written to history, throw an exception in a validator.
 Validators cannot be `async`, cannot mutate workflow state, and return nothing.
-They can be used to reject update calls before any events are written to history by throwing an exception.

 #### Running